 Milan is celebrated by shopaholics, fashionistas and design lovers.
 But living in Milan is a different thing.
 Too much concrete, traffic, pollution and noise; and too many people continuously running, never smiling, angry with life.
 At least, that’s the way I feel about the city I live in.
 However, Milan has an unparalleled privilege compared to other major European cities: thanks to its geographical position, it is close to the mountains, the lakes, the sea and beautiful cities such as Venice, Florence and Verona.
 Therefore, while I find that it can be a city that is sometimes difficult to live in, the many fabulous ‘velvet’ escapes in the vicinity more than compensate.

-My favourite velvet escape is Camogli, a small town on the sea in the Liguria Region.
+My favourite velvet escape is Camogli (map), a small town on the sea in the Liguria Riviera.
 I love it especially in autumn, winter and early spring, when the sky is clearer, the light is bright and the town is not too crowded.
 To me, Camogli is a little gem, with its coloured houses overlooking the sea, and surrounded by awesome nature.

 I’ve been to Camogli repeatedly, and each time, it is a feast for the senses.
 I like just staying for a while on the seashore and hearing the sound of the sea; having a drink on a terrace at sunset; admiring the gorgeous nuances of the sky; enjoying one of the many walks throughout the Portofino headland; or taking the slow ferry that leads to the other bays.